 You can also cycle your way around New Zealand cities.
 There are many cycling routes in New Zealand cities and towns.

-Discover more cycling opportunities under the Resources section of the Living Streets website (external link), a site established to get more people walking, cycling and enjoying public spaces around New Zealand.
+Discover more cycling opportunities under the Resources section of the CAN website, a site established to get more people walking, cycling and enjoying public spaces around New Zealand.